Instant Pot Newbie Guide

 accessed via the front panel buttons.
 This

-of Instant Pot Tips that include an explanation of
+variety of Instant Pot Tips that include an

 The buttons on these different model IP’s show